shaiefhagelaar/OptimizeForGaming/Advanced.md

 # Advanced

 !
 Proceed with caution !
-Changing values and priorities may 'break' certain devices when you manually apply settings listed below
+Changing values and priorities may 'break' certain devices when you manually apply settings listed below.
+Make a screenshot of your settings while using the MSI(message-signaled interrupts) v3 tool.

 We'll be touching upon ISR (interrupt signal routine) MSI (message-signaled interrupts)

 Smoothing out MSI to cut down on polling rates of different devices.